DELETE

 This defines the filter criteria for determining which rows in the table will attempt to be deleted.
 This

-can be in the form of a value expression that returns a value of type boolean, where a true result is returned for each row selected, or in the form of a valid subquerySELECT
+conditioncan be in the form of a value expression that returns a value of type boolean, where a true result is returned for each row selected, or in the form of a valid subquerySELECT.
+Refer toSELECTfor a further description of a valid subquery.
+ORDER BY order_list-

 The optional